About the Continence Services

-If your patient is already receiving visits from the district nurses, they can do a continence assessment and provide the necessary continence equipment.
-Otherwise refer to the Continence Service
+If your patient is already receiving visits from the Community Nursing Service they can do a continence assessment and provide the necessary continence equipment initially.

 - Incontinence of urine and/or faeces